The Role of Game Networking in the Fusion of Physical and Digital Worlds through 6G Wireless Networks: Game Networking and Its Integration within 6G

+This section describes fundamental aspects of the GN framework, delineating its architectural elements that possess the potential for evolution towards the forthcoming 6G network paradigm.
+Furthermore, we scrutinize two design considerations of next-generation networks that could greatly benefit from incorporating GN technology.

-\section{Game Networking Overview}
+\subsection{Game Networking Overview}

-Game Networking (GN) refers to the efficient transmission of data packets for exchanging updates between the users (clients) and a gaming server.
-The server acts as a centralized authority that is in charge of enhancing the user's experience and preventing tampering in the virtual environment \cite{smed2017algorithms}.
-This process is crucial for multi-user games, and it involves four key elements, detailed in Section~\ref{indicatiors_and_considerations}: (1) state synchronization, (2) entity interpolation, (3) input prediction, and (4) lag compensation.
-The \emph{state synchronization} optimizes the communication between servers and clients by prioritizing packets so that the most important information is delivered in a timely manner. \emph{Entity interpolation} attempts to minimize lags and jitters in the user experience by smoothing transformations and bringing them closer to the original movements.
-These lags and jitters often result from the less frequent transmission of updates or packets losses.
+GN refers to the efficient transmission of data packets for exchanging updates between the users (clients) and a gaming server.
+The server acts as a centralized authority that is responsible for enhancing the user's experience and preventing tampering with the virtual environment \cite{smed2017algorithms}.
+This process is crucial for multi-user games and involves four key elements: state synchronization, entity interpolation, input prediction, and lag compensation.
+In GN, the system's state, i.e., the position and properties of entities in the virtual world, including the players' characters and other objects and agents, evolves according to the players' inputs and the internal logic of the game.
+The \emph{state synchronization} optimizes the communication between servers and clients by prioritizing packets so that the most important information is delivered in a timely manner. \emph{Entity interpolation} attempts to minimize lag and jitter in the user experience by smoothing transformations and bringing them closer to the original movements.
+These phenomena often result from the less frequent transmission of updates or packet losses.
 This is supplemented by \emph{lag compensation} and \emph{input prediction} to create a smoother user movement by anticipating the server's response to the input before it is received.